HvyD/AppleSiri-Privacy-Data_Engineer_prep/README.md

 * Second Round was with another Engineer.
 I was asked to write a Multi-Threaded Scheduler.
-They wanted to see how you check the queue and put in a delay. <br>
+They wanted to see how you check the queue and put in a delay.
+Then how it would run an API for a client. <br>
         1. How would you check a JVM run time for stats on which methods are taking the longest to run? <br>
         2. How would you performance tune a Spark application to make it run more efficiently? <br>
         3. Explain the Big O theory <br>